redpanda-data/connect/docs/processors/README.md

   seed: 0
 ```

-Retains a randomly sampled percentage of messages (0 to 100) and drops all
+Retains a randomly sampled percentage of message batches (0 to 100) and drops
-others.
-The random seed is static in order to sample deterministically, but can
+all others.
+The random seed is static in order to sample deterministically, but
-be set in config to allow parallel samples that are unique.
+can be set in config to allow parallel samples that are unique.

 ## `select_parts`